 - Why We Want a Constitutional Amendment!

-The Society was founded by James Black.
+The Society was co-founded by James Black.
 He later became the first presidential candidate of the Prohibition Party.
-Yet most supporters of the National Temperance Society and Publishing House opposed the formation of any third party to promote prohibition.
+But most supporters of the National Temperance Society and Publishing House opposed any third party.

 The Society was important in building support for National Prohibition.

 Kobler, J. Ardent Spirits.
 NY: Putnam’s, 1973.